 There’s water, water with lemon, water with lime, carbonated water, and seltzer water.
 All contain zero carbohydrates.

 Need variety?
 You can drink some unsweetened dairy-free milks (like almond milk and flaxseed milk) and bone broth.
 Wine and a few low-carb brands of beer are OK within reason.
-Spirits like gin, vodka and whiskey are zero-carb; mixers are what can cause problems.
-Sugar-free soda is theoretically OK, but there’s evidence that it makes you crave sugar and destroy your diet.
+Spirits like gin, vodka and whiskey are zero-carb; mixers are what cause problems.
+Sugar-free soda is theoretically OK, but there’s evidence that it makes you crave sugar and can destroy your diet.

 Carbs and Coffee

 There are no carbs in coffee since it’s simply “extracted flavor” and water.
-That means brewed coffee and instant coffee.
-Strong coffee like espresso and French press extraction.
-Iced coffee and cold brew coffee.
+That means brewed coffee and instant coffee, strong coffee like espresso and French press extraction, iced coffee and cold brew coffee.